Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Discussion

-In addition to the low efficiency of the ion impact ionization, the fact that no more than a single signal was observed per trigger points to a dead time longer than the measurement time window per trigger of 200~\textmu s.
-The most likely reasons for this long dead time are the persistence of the ion cloud after the discharge and upcharging of the cell hole walls.
-Measures to reduce this dead time are underway.
+In addition to the low efficiency of signal creation per collected ion, the fact that no more than a single signal was observed per trigger points to a dead time longer than the measurement time window per trigger of 200~\textmu s.
+The most likely cause of the long dead time is a high $RC$ time constant of the detector, which determines the recharge time of the cathode following a voltage breakdown during a discharge.
+In addition, the persistence of an ion cloud within the cell hole after the discharge, partially screening the electric field of the cathode, as well as a localized charge patch remaining on the cathode after the avalanche, may contribute to the dead time.
+Measures to reduce this dead time are currently being considered.

+In the measured peak height distributions, the separation between peaks at different cathode potentials is clearly resolved, demonstrating the sensitivity of the detector to variations in the electric field.
+The higher amplitudes and narrower distributions at 2~mbar propane gas pressure suggest more efficient and less fluctuating avalanche development than at 1~mbar.
+At 1~mbar, larger statistical fluctuations of the peak amplitudes were observed, which manifest as broader distributions and more pronounced low-amplitude tails.
+The asymmetry of the spectra, in particular the extended tail toward lower amplitudes, may be attributed to variations in the avalanche starting positions, in addition to the intrinsic stochastic nature of charge avalanches.

+The mean simulated ion arrival time exhibits a very weak dependence on the cathode potential, as expected, since the electric field strength in the drift region remains essentially unchanged for the different applied cathode potentials and varies only in the vicinity of, or within, the cell hole.
+Consequently, variations in cathode potential are not expected to affect the mean ion arrival time by more than a few microseconds.
+In contrast, the measured time-to-signal shows a pronounced dependence, decreasing significantly with increasing cathode potential.
+One possible explanation is that ions drifting in higher electric fields experience increased interaction probabilities, leading to earlier signal formation.
+However, no direct evidence currently supports this interpretation.
+Furthermore, due to multiple-ionization of propane molecules and/or dissociation of collected ions, ion fragments other than the C$_3$H$_8^+$-ions simulated in Garfield++, with different mobilities and thus different arrival times, may contribute to the detected signal.